Fan Installation in New Jersey

 - The mounting screws that hold the motor in place may be loose.
 Turn off the electricity to the fan unit at the switch and the breaker box.
 Remove the fan grill and check all the screws to ensure they are well tightened around the entire motor.

 - Another possible cause of a loud fan is the fan blade scraping against its housing.
 Turn off the power to the fan unit at the switch and the breaker box.
 Remove the fan grill and inspect to ensure that the fan blade is securely installed on the fan shaft.

 A noisy exhaust fan can indicate a more serious safety issue.
 So, if neither of the above potential solutions eliminates the noise, contact the manufacturer for guidance on this critical electrical fire safety issue.

 When you need to install fans in New Jersey, contact DK Electrical Solutions.
 Our company is licensed, insured, and we provide free on-site estimates.
 We offer same-day service for many minor installations.
 Plus, you’ll never be surprised by your bill because we stick behind our up-front pricing.
 We are master-level electricians who will get the work done right the first time around.

 At DK Electrical Solutions, we provide high-quality work and excellent customer service.
 We care about your safety and comfort.
 Our electricians at DK Electrical Solutions are highly skilled, licensed, and trained to handle electrical installation or replacement.
 Every month we offer coupons to our customers and you could use them at any time.
 We also offer financing options for large electrical jobs with 0% interest for qualified customers.

-Call DK Electrical Solutions Inc., NJ at (609) 796-4177, or contact us online, to schedule an appointment to have your new ceiling fan or other electrical fixtures professionally installed.
+Call DK Electrical Solutions in South Jersey at (609) 796-4177, or contact us online, to schedule an appointment to have your new ceiling fan or other electrical fixtures professionally installed.